gersonch/interface-generator/README.md

 ### Usage

-Run the main command from any path:
+Run the main command from any path.

 ```bash
 genInt from <path/to/schema.js> -o <path/to/output/interface.ts>